larrylawl/TimetableGenerator/README.md

 3. Exam Time does not coincide

 Dependent Variables
+1. Class timings
-1. Minimise travelling
+2. Minimise travelling

 Method| +| -
 :---|:---|:---
 Faculty breakdown by Google maps| - Fast: no need to learn any API <br /> - Stores permutations of the distance between faculty| - Not accurate (but does it really matter when put into perspective of other DVs?)
 Google Maps Routes API| - Exact Distance <br /> - What if I can somehow store the data?
 (For loop through all permutations, calculating distance between all of them)| - Costly To Scale (data not stored > Every check = request to google -> $$) each <br /> - Time needed to learn API
 Grid breakdown in NUS Maps| - Finer breakdown of distance | - Problem w/ computer vision of what's inside the grid

-2. Time wasted travelling between lectures if <1 hour (excluding lunch and time spent travelling)

 ## Data Scraping
 Data Scraped| URL